-All pieces in a mailing must meet the standards in 301.3.0, Physical Standards for Automation Flats, and be sorted together to the finest extent required.
+All pieces in a mailing must meet the standards in 301.3.0, and be sorted together to the finest extent required.
 Standard Mail mailings may include pieces prepared at automation 3/5 and basic prices.
 The definitions of a mailing and permissible combinations are in 1.2.